Chris-Dee/Sakai-Selenium/README.md

 ```

-Your script should then be good to upload.
+Your saved script should then be good to upload and run thorugh the portal.